-Of the 11 beaches examined at the established monitoring and control points, 2 of the beaches had been awarded 'Blue Flag' status in 2014.
+Of the 11 beaches examined at the established monitoring and control points, 2 of the beaches had been awarded 'Blue Flag' status in 2015.
+This has remained the same as the status recorded in 2014.
 These were Bundoran beach and Lahinch beach.